Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Digestive Enzymes

-According to a 2018 study published in the Annals in Gastroenterology, the physiological changes of pregnancy can cause nausea, vomiting, constipation, heartburn, and in some cases liver issues (43).
+According to a 2018 study published in the Annals of Gastroenterology, the physiological changes of pregnancy can cause nausea, vomiting, constipation, heartburn, and in some cases liver issues (43).
 Experiencing morning sickness during the first trimester is normal.
 Some women continue to experience nausea and digestive issues throughout their entire pregnancy, but in most women, heartburn becomes an issue as the pregnancy unfolds.

 Digestive enzymes can help.
 They can reduce indigestion, heartburn, and acid reflux.
 They can support the absorption of nutrients, improve blood flow, and support healthy tissue development.
 I recommend Super D-Zyme before meals.